trailofbits/algo/README.md

 **Send users their Apple Profile.** Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
 Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
 On macOS, double-clicking a profile to install it will fully configure the VPN.
 On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.

-**Turn on the VPN.** On iOS, you can connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
-On macOS, you can connect to the VPN by opening System Preferences -> Network, finding Algo VPN in the left column and clicking "Connect."
-On macOS, we recommend checking "Show VPN status in menu bar" too which lets you connect and disconnect from the menu bar.
+**Turn on the VPN.** On iOS, connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
+On macOS, connect to the VPN by opening System Preferences -> Network, finding Algo VPN in the left column and clicking "Connect."
+On macOS, check "Show VPN status in menu bar" to easily connect and disconnect from the menu bar.

 **Managing On-Demand VPNs.** If you enabled "On Demand", the VPN will connect automatically whenever it is able.
 On iOS, you can turn off "On Demand" by clicking the (i) next to the entry for Algo VPN and toggling off "Connect On Demand."
 On macOS, you can turn off "On Demand" by opening the Network Preferences, finding Algo VPN in the left column, and unchecking the box for "Connect on demand."

 ### Android Devices

-You need to install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android) because no version of Android supports IKEv2.
+No version of Android supports IKEv2.
+Install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android).
 Import the corresponding user.p12 certificate to your device.
-See the [Android setup instructions](/docs/client-android.md) for more detailed steps.
+See the [Android setup instructions](/docs/client-android.md) for more a more detailed walkthrough.

 ### Windows